Click for Contact Info for Patients

 - Diabetes HealthSense (from the joint NIH and CDC National Diabetes Education Program)

-- Knee rehab (only do what you can handle)
+- Musculoskeletal Pain Exercises/Rehab (only do what you can handle):

-- Good and Cheap: Eating Well on $4/day (free cookbook for those with limited resources/on SNAP)
+- Good and Cheap: Eating Well on $4/day (inexpensive cookbook for those with limited resources/on SNAP)

-- Potassium-rich foods from Cedars-Sinai (eat more if your potassium is low or less if your potassium is high)
+- Potassium-rich foods from Harvard School of Public Health (eat more if your potassium is low or less if your potassium is high)

 - Video counseling and psychotherapy from iHope Network